-From September 1, 2010 to August 31, 2011, there were thirty-five new wells spudded in the nine-township area immediately surrounding the WIPP Site.
-Five new wells were drilled in the one-mile area surrounding the WIPP Site with one to the north, three to the south and one to the west of the site.
-Figure 3 shows the status of all known hydrocarbon wells drilled within the one-mile area of the WIPP Site.
-Of the thirty-five new wells, thirty-three were drilled in Eddy County and two in Lea County.
-Twenty of the wells are to the north of the site, one is to the east, twelve are to the south, and one is to the west of the WIPP Site.
+From September 1, 2011 to August 31, 2012, there were sixteen new wells spudded in the nine-township area immediately surrounding the WIPP Site.
+Two new wells were drilled in the one-mile area surrounding the WIPP Site with one to the southwest and one to the southeast of the site.
+Figure 3 shows the status of known hydrocarbon wells drilled within the one-mile area of the WIPP Site.
+Of the sixteen new wells, eleven were drilled in Eddy County and five in Lea County.
+Three of the wells are to the north of the site, five are to the east, and eight are to the south of the WIPP Site.